tinythings/sysinspect/docs/global_config.rst

     Type: **boolean**

-    Allow explicitly using insecure client trust handling for the Web API TLS setup.
+    Allow the embedded Web API to start with a self-signed or otherwise non-public TLS certificate.

+    When this option is ``false``, Sysinspect rejects a self-signed Web API certificate during startup.

+    When this option is ``true``, Sysinspect allows that setup and logs a warning so operators know clients must explicitly trust the certificate.

     Default is ``false``.